instruct-br-archive/puppet-controlrepo/README.md

 ## Before starting

-This controlrepo was designed to be applied in the Puppe Server CA host, because it is the first piece to be configured.
+This controlrepo was designed to be applied in the Puppet Server CA host, because it is the first piece to be configured.
 For this host you will need a CentOS 7 with `root` access, at least 2 processors, 6 GB of RAM, and 30 GB of disk.

 We strongly recommend to keep all Puppet infrastructure hosts as CentOS 7, but Ubuntu and Debian can be used as well, but they are not so well tested!!